-- a.
-Assistant Professor: recognition at the local school and medical center level. - b.
-Associate Professor: recognition at the institutional and regional level. - c.
-Full Professor: recognition at the institutional and national level.
+- Assistant Professor: recognition at the local school and medical center level. - 2) Associate Professor: recognition at the institutional and regional level. - 3) Full Professor: recognition at the institutional and national level.

-Methods of Evaluation:
+Method of Evaluation:

 The following methods are not all-inclusive and should be used only where appropriate.